So you’ve decided you want to visit New Zealand!

 - Watersports – jetskiing, SUP, and kayaking are all best enjoyed in the warmer summer months

-- Hiking – the best hikes in New Zealand in summer include Ben Lomond, Roys Peak, Routeburn Track, Kauaeranga Kauri Trail (Pinnacles Walk), Queen Charlotte Track and more!
+- Hiking – the best hikes in New Zealand in summer include Ben Lomond, Roys Peak, Routeburn Track, Kauaeranga Kauri Trail (Pinnacles Walk), Queen Charlotte Track, and more!
 There are many more hikes on the South Island that you can check out too with hiking being one of the best things to do on the South Island.

 - Dining alfresco – get a seat outside at one of the amazing restaurants in Queenstown, Auckland Marina, wineries around Nelson, or even bay side in Wellington.
-Summer is about outdoor dinning and local wine/craft beer!
+Summer is about outdoor dining and local wine/craft beer!

 Winter in New Zealand

 Winter is an especially pretty season and one of the best times to visit New Zealand if you’re looking for snowy mountain peaks.
 Winter is popular with groups of young skiers as well as families.
 During this time, especially during the school holidays, New Zealand is extremely busy.
 The South Island certainly sees more visitors, however, the ski hills on the North are also busy.

 Those looking to get off the beaten path and explore without the crowds will also love winter.
 Despite the mountain towns and ski hills packing with tourists, most other attractions remain quiet.
 It’s the perfect time to road trip (if you can stand the cold that is!)

 The winter months in New Zealand run from June to the end of August and it gets pretty chilly here during these months.
 On the South Island, expect average temperatures highs of 10°C (50°F) (to as low as 2°C (35°F)) during the day and at night it typically falls below zero but average lows are 1°C (34°F.) Of course, the further north you head on the South Island, the warmer it gets.